-- 11.1The Trustees as charity trustees have control of the Charity and its property and funds. - 11.2 The Trustees when complete will consist of at least six and not more than 10 individuals.

-The length of most appointments is to be 2 or 3 years.

-- 11.3 Six Trustees shall be the officers of the Charity elected initially by the voting members by ballot: - 11.3.1 The honorary treasurer elect acts for 2 years as such and then automatically becomes the treasurer for another 2 years without a vote being necessary for this conversion. - 11.3.2 The honorary secretary elect acts for 2 years as such and then automatically becomes the secretary for another 2 years without a vote being necessary for this conversion. - 11.3.3 The vice president is vice president for 2 years and then automatically becomes president for 2 years without a vote being necessary for this conversion. - 11.3.4 If more than one candidate is in nomination for an elected post, the election of such Trustee shall be decided by a ballot among the voting members conducted in accordance with the Rules. - 11.4Up to four Trustees (of whom up to two may be lay Trustees not qualified to be voting members of the Charity normally) may be appointed by the Trustees for a maximum initial term of three years. - 11.5 Every Trustee after appointment or reappointment must sign a declaration of willingness to act as a charity trustee of the Charity before he or she may vote at any meeting of the Trustees. - 11.6A retiring Trustee may be reappointed up to a maximum of 5 years in the same role. - 11.7A Trustee's term of office automatically terminates if he or she: - (1) is disqualified under the Charities Act from acting as a charity trustee; - (2) is incapable, whether mentally or physically, of managing his or her own affairs;
+- 11.1 The Trustees as charity trustees have control of the Charity and its property and funds. - 11.2 The Trustees when complete will consist of at least six and not more than 10 individuals. - The length of most appointments is to be 2 or 3 years. - 11.3 Six Trustees shall be the officers of the Charity elected initially by the voting members by ballot: - 11.3.1 The deputy vice president membership acts for 2 years as such and then automatically becomes the vice president membership for another 2 years without a vote being necessary for this conversion. - 11.3.2 The deputy vice president education acts for 2 years as such and then automatically becomes the vice president education for another 2 years without a vote being necessary for this conversion. - 11.3.3 The president elect is president elect for 2 years and then automatically becomes president for 2 years without a vote being necessary for this conversion. - 11.3.4 If more than one candidate is in nomination for an elected post, the election of such Trustee shall be decided by a ballot among the voting members conducted in accordance with the Rules. - 11.4 Up to four Trustees (of whom up to two may be lay Trustees not qualified to be voting members of the Charity normally) may be appointed by the Trustees for a maximum initial term of three years. - 11.5 Every Trustee after appointment or reappointment must sign a declaration of willingness to act as a charity trustee of the Charity before he or she may vote at any meeting of the Trustees. - 11.6 A retiring Trustee may be reappointed up to a maximum of 5 years in the same role. - 11.7 A Trustee's term of office automatically terminates if he or she: - (1) is disqualified under the Charities Act from acting as a charity trustee; - (2) is incapable, whether mentally or physically, of managing his or her own affairs:

-- (3) is absent without notice from 3 consecutive meetings of the Trustees and is asked by a majority of the other Trustees to resign; - (4) ceases to be a member; - (5) resigns by written notice to the Trustees (but only if at least two Trustees will remain in office); - (6) is removed by resolution of the members present and voting at a general meeting after the meeting has invited the views of the Trustee concerned and considered the matter in the light of any such views. - 11.8The Trustees may at any time co-opt any individual to fill a vacancy in their number or as an additional Trustee, but a co-opted Trustee holds office only until the next AGM. - 11.9A technical defect in the appointment of a Trustee of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+- (3) is absent without notice from 3 consecutive meetings of the Trustees and is asked by a majority of the other Trustees to resign; - (4) ceases to be a member; - (5) resigns by written notice to the Trustees (but only if at least two Trustees will remain in office); - (6) is removed by resolution of the members present and voting at a general meeting after the meeting has invited the views of the Trustee concerned and considered the matter in the light of any such views. - 11.8 The Trustees may at any time co-opt any individual to fill a vacancy in their number or as an additional Trustee, but a co-opted Trustee holds office only until the next AGM. - 11.9 A technical defect in the appointment of a Trustee of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.